ferraro2/tppamie/README.md

 ```

 ### Run python script
+This script runs indefinitely.
+It:
+- connects to twitchplayspokemon's twitch chat
+- watches chat messages to know when a match is starting
+- downloads match data from twitchplayspokemon.tv/api
+- reformats the data
+- emits the data to the socket.io server for transmission
+- posts an in-chat message with the visualizer URL

 Requires python 2.7 with packages yaml and socketIO.
 Copy `oauth_example.json` to `oauth.json` and enter your twitch credentials.
 ```